 Community based Police Officers are encouraged and expected to routinely visit licensed premises within their area.
-Moray benefits from a dedicated Weekend Policing Plan to support the night time economy.
+Sizeable towns in Moray benefit from a dedicated Weekend Policing Plan to support the night time economy.

-Within the reporting period, there were 3305 inspections (visits) to licensed premises within Moray recorded on the InnKeeper system.
+Within the reporting period, there were 3893 inspections (visits) to licensed premises within Moray recorded on the InnKeeper system, a marked increase on 3305 the previous year.

-Any Police Officer who attends an incident at any licensed premises is expected to submit a concise report via the InnKeeper system, particularly when the incident involves violence, disorder, anti-social behaviour, drunkenness, drug misuse, underage drinking, breaches of licensing legislation or any other matter that might impact on public safety.
+Any Police Officer who attends an incident at a licensed premises is expected to submit a concise report via the InnKeeper system, particularly when the incident involves violence, disorder, anti-social behaviour, drunkenness, drug misuse, underage drinking, breaches of licensing legislation or any other matter that might impact on public safety.

-Within the reporting period, there were 212 incidents connected to licensed premises within Moray recorded on the InnKeeper system.
-This is a significant reduction from 261 the previous reporting year, which we view positively.
+Within the reporting period, there were 192 incidents connected to licensed premises within Moray recorded on the InnKeeper system.
+This is a reduction from 212 the previous reporting year.

 The information obtained may show a causal link between the operation of the premises and the incident.
 An incremental intervention process allows for issues to be addressed quickly and effectively at an early stage.
 This includes a low level 'interaction' which may involve a discussion between the Police and the premises management and/or licence holder.
-The level of engagement from within the Moray licensed trade is very good and in many instances, this approach reduces recurrence or escalation.
+The level of engagement from within the Aberdeen licensed trade is very good and in many instances, this approach reduces recurrence or escalation.